 - In the 2015 Excellence in Research for Australia (ERA) report, research undertaken within LBS in the broad disciplinary field of Commerce, Management and Tourism and Services was ranked at world standard.
 Research in the more specific discipline of Banking, Finance and Investment was ranked “above world standard” and in the top 3 in Victoria.
 While research in the disciplines of Accounting, Auditing and Accountability, Applied Economics and Tourism were ranked at world standard.
-The university was top in Victoria for tourism research.

 Student Achievements and School Engagement